 Looking for an activity that gives you a complete mental and physical boost?
 Look no further than rock climbing.
-This sport pushes you to your limits, gives you a huge sense of accomplishment and even allows you to sample some stunning scenery.
+This sport pushes you to your limits, gives you a huge sense of accomplishment, and, if you opt to rock climb or boulder outdoors, even allows you to sample some stunning scenery.

 Quite simply, rock climbing offers a bit of everything.
 So, if you’re thinking of trying it out, you’ve made the right choice.
-Here are 7 amazing benefits of rock climbing.
+Here are 7 amazing benefits of rock climbing and bouldering.

 1. Increases strength and grip